christianpopescu/Poc/24-PocWinFormNetCoreCSharp/PocWindowsFormCSharp/Doc/Solution_Notes.md

 - Initialize Model then passed to view
 - Action button modify output from input
 - On Ok data passed from View to model

+4. Solution changed using C# events and modification of Model instead of view then syncrhonization View with Model